MCIF: Multimodal Crosslingual Instruction-Following Benchmark from Scientific Talks: Related Works

 \section{Related Works}

+In this section, we survey existing IF benchmarks for speech and vision, highlighting critical gaps in crosslingual, multimodal, and long-form evaluation that MCIF is designed to address.

-\paragraph{Speech-Text Benchmarks.} Recent efforts to benchmark instruction-following capabilities in speech-based models have led to the development of several speech-text evaluation datasets.
-Most of them, such as Speech-ifeval \citep{lu2025speech}, SAKURA \citep{yang2025sakura}, and MMSU \citep{wang2025mmsu}, restrict their scope to instruction-following monolingual tasks, predominantly covering the English language.
-AIR-Bench \citep{yang-etal-2024-air}, VoiceBench \citep{chen2024voicebench}, ADU-Bench \citep{gao2024benchmarking}, URO \citep{yan2025uro}, and SpeechInstructBench \citep{wang2025inserterspeechinstructionfollowing} are more dialogue-oriented and introduce open-ended tasks that are limited to English and Chinese, with the latter three benchmarks relying entirely on synthetic TTS speech.
-SD-Eval \citep{ao2024sd}, Dynamic-SUPERB \citep{DBLP:conf/iclr/HuangCYLLLTDSSC25}, AudioBench \citep{wang-etal-2025-audiobench} , MSTEB \citep{beyene2025mstebmassivelymultilingualevaluation}, and SIFT-50M \citep{pandey2025sift} offer a multilingual speech-text evaluation but rely on preexisting benchmarks, such as CommonVoice \citep{ardila-etal-2020-common}, and FLEURS \citep{conneau2023fleurs}, potentially suffering from data contamination \citep{sainz-etal-2023-nlp,balloccu-etal-2024-leak,kocyigit2025overestimation}, reducing their utility for current models' evaluation.
-Overall, while interest in speech-language evaluation is growing, existing benchmarks do not support multimodal, crosslingual, and long-form instruction-following in a unified setting as MCIF.
+\paragraph{Speech-Text IF Benchmarks.} Most existing efforts in IF speech-text evaluation datasets, such as Speech-ifeval \citep{lu2025speech}, SAKURA \citep{yang2025sakura}, and MMSU \citep{wang2025mmsu}, restrict their scope to instruction-following monolingual tasks, predominantly covering the English language.
+AIR-Bench \citep{yang-etal-2024-air}, VoiceBench \citep{chen2024voicebench}, ADU-Bench \citep{gao2024benchmarking}, URO \citep{yan2025uro}, and SpeechInstructBench \citep{wang2025inserterspeechinstructionfollowing} are more dialogue-oriented tasks that are limited to English and Chinese, with the latter three benchmarks relying entirely on synthetic speech.
+SD-Eval \citep{ao2024sd}, Dynamic-SUPERB \citep{DBLP:conf/iclr/HuangCYLLLTDSSC25}, AudioBench \citep{wang-etal-2025-audiobench}, MSTEB \citep{beyene2025mstebmassivelymultilingualevaluation}, and SIFT-50M \citep{pandey2025sift} offer a multilingual speech-text evaluation but rely on preexisting benchmarks, such as CommonVoice \citep{ardila-etal-2020-common}, and FLEURS \citep{conneau2023fleurs}, making them prone to data contamination \citep{sainz-etal-2023-nlp,balloccu-etal-2024-leak,kocyigit2025overestimation} and limited to short-form, speech-only assessment.
+Overall, while interest in speech-text evaluation is growing, existing benchmarks do not support multimodal, crosslingual, and long-form instruction-following in a unified setting as MCIF.